 Dental Implant Supported Dental Bridges

 A better option is to have a fixed dental bridge secured by dental implants instead of dental crowns.
-Dr. Snyder has extensive training in implant dentistry and is an Associate Fellow of the American Academy of Implant Dentistry (AAID), making him uniquely qualified to handle your dental implant procedure from placement to restoration.
+Dr. Hendricks has extensive training in implant dentistry and is an Associate Fellow of the American Academy of Implant Dentistry (AAID), making him uniquely qualified to handle your dental implant procedure from placement to restoration.

 Dental implants provide the most natural solution to missing teeth.
 They are permanent, help to maintain bone structure and for denture wearers, offer superior retention compared to traditional removable dentures.